AndreiPos/Extract-.PNG-from-a-Directory/README.md

 # Extract-.PNG-from-a-Directory
-This code will extract .PNG files from a directory with directoryes that have multiple files in them *It will also check for corrupted files which will not be saved*
+This code will extract .PNG files from a directory with directoryes that have multiple files in them. /n *It will also check for corrupted files which will not be saved*